afzafri/GD-Express-Tracking-API/README.md

 # GD Express (GDEX) Tracking API
 - Return JSON formatted string of GDEX Tracking details
 - Can be use for tracking the GDEX parcel in your own project/system
 - Note:
   - This is not the official API, this is actually just a "hack", or workaround for obtaining the tracking data.
   - This API will fetch data directly from the GDEX Tracking website, so if there are any problem with the site, this API will also affected.

-# ATTENTION
-- This project is not working anymore.
-Read issue [#1](https://github.com/afzafri/GD-Express-Tracking-API/issues/1)

 # Created By
 - Afif Zafri
 - Date: 22/02/2017
+- Updated At: 16/01/2020
 - Contact: http://fb.me/afzafri

 # Installation